-The new Library of Alexandria was born in Egypt during interesting times.
+The New Library of Alexandria was born in Egypt during interesting times.
 Much has been done to liberalize the climate of debate and discussion in Egypt, and much remains to be done.
 Compare the situation in Egypt today with what it was like in the 1980s.
 Just in terms of numbers:

-• The licensed Newspapers rose from 27 in 1982 to 504 today, not counting about 1100 journals (of which about 585 are scholarly);

-Radio and Broadcasting channels rose from 106 in 1982 to 529 today;

-• Public TV channels rose from 2 in 1982 to 32 today, in addition six privately owned channels.
+- The licensed newspapers rose from 27 in 1982 to 504 today, not counting about 1100 journals (of which about 585 are scholarly); - Radio and broadcasting channels rose from 106 in 1982 to 529 today; - Public TV channels rose from 2 in 1982 to 32 today, in addition to 6 privately-owned channels.

-Of course, today, TV channels from all over the world are available on cable and dish, and the number of choices that one has to access news and entertainment is enormous.
+Today, TV channels from all over the world are available on cable and satellite, and the number of choices that one has to access news and entertainment is enormous.

 The real revolution is happening on the World Wide Web.
 From 1996/97 to 2004, the number of websites located in Egypt (ending in ".eg") rose from 591 to 24,226; while the number of ISPs has risen from 40 to over 200, and subscribers rose from 75,000 to 3.3 million.
-I will have more to say about these other forms of expression: Broadcasting (radio and TV) and the Internet.
+I will have more to say about these other forms of expression: broadcasting (radio and TV) and the Internet.

-Just let me add that the number of books published during 2003 was 7,675; and during 2004 from January to August, over 5,000 books have been published.
+Just let me add that the number of books published during 2003 was 7,675; and during January to August 2004, over 5,000 books have been published.

 There is a wide margin of freedom of expression, and governmental legal censorship is light by any standard.
 However, a vigorous form of political and intellectual censorship by self-appointed groups is effectively curtailing the full use of the available freedoms.
 Different segments of society are struggling to set the boundaries of the permissible and the acceptable.
 This is a struggle that must be joined on the side of liberty and freedom of thought and expression by all caring individuals.
-In its essence, it is no different than the ongoing struggles that all societies confront at all times.
+However, in its essence, it is no different than the ongoing struggles that all societies confront at all times.